-The tactics highlighted below are not exhaustive as they represent how DHHS, ACPG, and other key problem gambling services stakeholders will continue to evolve the problem gambling service system described earlier in this document.
-The tactics outlined do not typically reflect existing activities and are called out to reflect future growth.
+The described tactics within this strategic plan are not exhaustive as they represent how we will continue to evolve the problem gambling service system described earlier in this document.
+That is, the described tactics do not typically reflect existing activities and are called out to reflect future growth.
 The tactics that follow include both those that we can accomplish given a program budget that remains relatively stable (\$2.2 million annual budget) along with those that would be made possible with a budget commensurate to program needs as identified by the Governor's Problem Gambling Advisory Committee (\$5.5 million annual budget).
 Those tactics presented within this strategic plan that are in gray boxes are those considered aspirational and contingent on a program budget consistent with ACPG identified needs.